sadtler/Incremental-differential-backup/README.md

 - During retransmission of full or differential data, existing data is not re-transmitted, only synchronized, providing less network load

 2. Versatility:
-- You can specify after the name of the script the type of backup (full or differential), the host address and folders that need to be reserved (up to five)
+- You can specify after the name of the script the type of backup (full or differential), the host address and folders that need to be backed-up (up to five)

 3. Rotation and Archiving
 - Backups are archived and rotated.
 Only the last five versions of the full backup and eight differentials are preserved